 When They Apply.
 SASs apply to audits of financial statements for nonpublic entities.
-The Sarbanes-Oxley Act of 2002 and the PCAOB's role in standard setting are discussed later in this lesson.
 In addition, certain specific SASs apply to the following other situations:

 - Filings under federal securities statutes. - Condensed financial statements and selected financial data. - Reports on the application of accounting principles. - Reports on compliance with aspects of contractual agreements issued in conjunction with an audit. - Special-purpose financial presentations to comply with contractual agreements or regulatory requirements. - Reports on processing of transactions by service organizations. - Letters for underwriters. - Compliance auditing for recipients of government funds.